-If you have multiple card readers, a card reader with multiple slots or just want to tweak your copy performance you may simply increase the number of files that are copied in parallel, since Silverstack is capable of doing multiple copy jobs and tasks at once.
-When we talk about multiple tasks, we are referring to multiple cards copied at a time.
-Multiple jobs are the different files stored in the cards.
+If you have multiple card readers, a card reader with multiple slots, or just want to tweak your copy performance you may simply increase the number of files that are copied in parallel, since Silverstack is capable of doing multiple copy jobs and tasks at once.

 A good starting point if you are not familiar with the innards of data-transfer would be reading the article “Factors for data transfer performance”.